ArcESB 2021 is the latest version of several earlier application releases, including the following:

 These connectors will be appropriately installed along with the rest of the application, and they no longer require additional downloads.

 This section also applies to upgrading from FTP Connector, OFTP Connector, and SFTP Connector.

 The Windows installation of ArcESB will target a different installation path than earlier versions of the product and listen on a different port.
-This ensures that both releases can be run side by side without conflicting with one another.
-Simply run the setup.exe and follow the prompts to install the application on the machine.
+This change ensures that both releases can be run side-by-side without conflicting with one another.
+Simply run setup.exe and follow the prompts to install the application on the machine.

 As with previous versions of the AS2 Connector (and other releases in the Connector family), the application is provided as a distributable arcesb.war file.
 If you distribute this WAR file to your Java server using the server’s built-in deployment wizard, this replaces your existing installation of the AS2 Connector in its entirety, including trading partner profiles.

 If you want to perform an in-place upgrade of the AS2 Connector and still preserve your profile settings between installations, create a copy of your previous installation’s data folder prior to deploying the new package.
 This data folder is located in the /WEB-INF/data/ folder under the existing Web application folder.
 Once you have copied this folder into a new location, deploy ArcESB in place of the existing installation.
 When launching the application for the first time, the connectors (ports) are not configured.
 Click Import Profiles to specify the location where you copied your data folder to restore your profiles.

 Alternatively, you can rename the arcesb.war provided with ArcESB to install this version of the application as a parallel application.

 If you are upgrading from an earlier version of the AS2 Connector, SFTP Connector, or other previous versions, there are several methods available to detect and import your existing partner profile configurations.